Post A Job

 Contracts

 If your organization has a required contract that must be signed in order to be employed with your organization, the student must be allowed to take the contract with them in order to review and seek any needed counsel or advice before signing.
 The student must also be afforded a reasonable amount of time (general rule is a minimum of two weeks) to consider before making a decision.
-The OCC and WCS also reserves the right to request to review any contracts being used in campus recruiting.
+The Career Connections also reserves the right to request to review any contracts being used in campus recruiting.

 Breaches of Conduct by Employers